 Family SES is typically indexed by children’s eligibility for free school meals, household income, parental occupational status and/or parental education level; low SES confers risk for poor educational attainment and literacy difficulties.
 Children growing up in deprivation tend to enter the school system with lower levels of oral language and print knowledge than their more advantaged peers.
 This early skills gap has been characterised as an inequality in “literate cultural capital” (Tunmer et al., 2006).
 Family literacy programmes are designed to reduce SES-related differences in reading readiness at school entry, underpinned by the assumption that limited financial, time and/or social resources in low-income households constrain opportunities for literacy-related interactions in the home during the preschool years.

 Importantly, there is substantial variation in home literacy practices within SES groups; many parents in low-income households provide stimulating learning environments for their children (Burris et al., 2019).
 Moreover, growing up in poverty can influence children’s cognition and learning through multiple pathways, including nutritional and health factors (Hannum et al., 2014).
 Nonetheless, a substantial body of research indicates that, at the group level, SES-related differences in language input and HLE are observable from very early in development and these input differences predict language and literacy outcomes (Duncan & Seymour, 2000; Huttenlocher et al., 2010).
+Contextual constraints that vary with SES impact the quality of parent-child interaction.
+For example, in a corpus study Ellwood-Lowe et al. (2021) showed that caregivers from mid-to-high SES backgrounds engage in less contingent child-directed speech in the last week of the month, when family finances are likely to be under greater pressure.
 Neuman et al. (2018) analysed the language directed at 4- to 5-year-old children in their home and kindergarten settings, comparing children living in neighbourhoods with high concentrations of poverty (>40%) with those in borderline neighbourhoods (20-40% poverty).
 Children growing up in high-poverty areas heard language that was less lexically diverse and syntactically complex from both parents and teachers in comparison with borderline neighbourhoods.
 The language input from parents and teachers was predictive of children’s language and early literacy skills.
 Thus, disadvantage in support for language learning in low-SES children is not confined to the family home.
 Structural inequalities in childcare and education settings can compound SES-related differences in learning opportunity.